 Cranford remains one of the most sought after towns in Union County.
 Here’s what’s been happening in the Cranford real estate market this month.

-There were 71 homes offered for sale in Cranford in January compared to the 85 homes that were on the market in January of 2019.
-20 homes were sold in January which is a terrific improvement over the 14 homes that sold in November, and slightly above the 19 homes that were sold in January of 2019.
+There were 81 homes offered for sale in Cranford in February compared to the 72 homes that were on the market in February of 2019.
+18 homes were sold in February.

 Inventory and sales are variable monthly as shown by the peaks and valleys in the graph above.
 Some variability can also be attributed to homes that are more desirable or less desirable than the average Cranford home.
 Homes that are in exceptional condition or well priced won’t stay on the market long, whereas distressed properties or homes in disrepair stay around longer and cause data variations.
 Even conditions such as weather affect home sales – fewer buyers are out looking on days that are oppressively hot or rainy.

 Realtors use an analysis called Months of Inventory to evaluate the real estate market.
 The Months of Inventory is equal to how long it would take to sell the existing inventory if no new houses were put on the market.
 When the Months of Inventory is below four months, realtors call it a seller’s market because the supply is relatively low so sellers have a stronger position in negotiations between a buyer and a seller.
 When the Months of Inventory is above seven months, realtors call it a buyer’s market because the supply is relatively high and buyers have a stronger position in negotiations.
 Months of Inventory between four and seven is considered a normal market with a good balance of buyers and sellers.

 Cranford has 4.50 months of inventory, a significant rebound after November’s 7.5 months of inventory.
 Some experts believe that the spring real estate market is starting early.